On singular Hilbert schemes of points: Local structures and tautological sheaves: Local equations of Hilbert schemes

-\end{lemma} The proof is straightforward from definition \ref{def-Borelideal} (ii).
-Then we make the following conjecture. \begin{conjecture} A Borel ideal of the form $I=(X_1^{a},X_1^{b} X_2,X_1^{d} X_3, X_2^{2},X_2 X_3,X_3^2)$ has extra dimension = 6 iff at least one of $b$ and $d$ is equal to $1$ or $a-1$. \end{conjecture} We have checked it for the ideals of this form of colength $\leq 100$.
+The proof is straightforward from Definition~\ref{def-Borelideal}\eqref{dB-2}.
+Then we make the following conjecture. \begin{conjecture} A Borel ideal of the form $I=(X_1^{a},X_1^{b} X_2,X_1^{d} X_3, X_2^{2},X_2 X_3,X_3^2)$ has extra dimension $6$ if and only if at least one of\, $b$ and $d$ is equal to $1$ or $a-1$. \end{conjecture}